Emergency Management Southland Keeping Watch On Weather

 This is an official message from Emergency Management Southland.

-Emergency Management Southland is preparing for more rain as a result of Ex Tropical Cyclone Uesi.
+Emergency Management Southland is continuing to prepare for rain as a result of Ex-Tropical Cyclone Uesi.

-The cyclone is currently sitting of the coast of Australia and likely to track towards the lower South Island on Sunday, Emergency Management Southland controller Bruce Halligan said.
+The system had been sitting off the coast of Australia and was likely to track towards the lower South Island on Sunday but appears to be losing its strength, Emergency Management Southland controller Bruce Halligan said.

-“We have the state of emergency for Southland still in place and the team at the emergency coordination centre are watching and preparing should the rainfall predicted come through.”
+“It seems to be weakening.
+It will rain, but at this stage it appears that levels won’t cause significant problems for us.
+We will keep monitoring how things develop,” he said.

-The forecast is for rain with possibly heavy falls and northerly winds becoming strong.
-“With soil moisture levels already very high following the flooding last week, farmers in particular need to be prepared and keep a watch on their local waterways and stock.”
+“We’re still planning some contingencies and have been looking at temporary strengthening of stop banks in key locations.”